903.8 freeway and expressway guide signs

 Operating conditions and road geometrics on urban freeways and expressways usually make special sign treatments desirable, including:

-C. Elimination of General of Specific Service signing (see EPG 903.10 General Service Signs);
+- C. Elimination of General or Specific Service signing (see EPG 903.10 General Service Signs);

-G. Use of Overhead Arrow-per-Lane or diagrammatic guide signs in advance of intersections and interchanges; and
+- G. Use of Overhead Arrow-per-Lane guide signs in advance of intersections and interchanges; and

 Lower speeds that are often characteristic of urban operations do not justify lower signing standards.
 Typical traffic patterns are more complex for the traveler to negotiate and large, easy-to-read legends are, therefore, just as necessary as on rural highways.